 In a single-tenant architecture, the tenant owns an application.
 Each client uses an isolated database, storage, and web server.
 Single-tenant design is popular among larger enterprises that want maximal customization and secure solutions.
 The customer often hosts the app.
 Consequently, it’s up to them to develop, host, and maintain the cloud infrastructure.

 The examples of a multi-tenant architecture include such services as:

 Multi-tenant SaaS providers allow clients to run sophisticated apps and large databases immediately while spending less money.
 Moreover, tenants don’t have to maintain the infrastructure, allowing them to save storage, hardware, and CPU costs.
 Therefore, it’s a perfect option for startups, medium-sized companies, and organizations with smaller IT teams.

-But there are more benefits to a SaaS multi-tenant database design.
+But there are more benefits to a design SaaS multi-tenant database.

 Now, let’s look at the benefits of a SaaS multi-tenancy for businesses: